yasin1122/sushi-site/README.md

 - **CSS3** – For styling and responsive layout.
 - **JavaScript** – For interactive elements and dynamic behaviors.

-*(If additional libraries or frameworks are used, list them here.)*

 ## Getting Started

 ### Prerequisites